MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the backup of certain user settings for Microsoft Excel 2013.
 Microsoft Excel 2013 has user settings that are backed up instead of synchronizing between computers.
 Use the policy setting to suppress the backup of specific Microsoft Excel 2013 settings.

 If you enable this policy setting, certain user settings of Microsoft Excel 2013 will continue to be backed up.